ANKIT0017/IYD-hackathon-prediction_code/readme.md

 ## 🚀 How It Works

-### 📥 Step 1: Download Embedded Dataset
+### 📥 Step 1: Download or Generate Embedded Dataset

-The system downloads a preprocessed `.json` file containing **Ramayana sentences with vector embeddings**.
-These embeddings are computed using a SentenceTransformer model and are used for efficient semantic comparison.
+You can:
+- 🔽 Automatically download precomputed embeddings (via Google Drive), or
+- 🧠 Generate your own embeddings using the provided `Encoder.py` script (see 📄 Dataset Embedding Script below)

 ---